Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 Slurping noodles is polite in Japan and shows appreciation for the food.

-• Slurping your noodles or soup is considered polite and complimentary in Japan, as it shows you enjoy your food.
+• Slurping your noodles or soup is polite and complimentary in Japan.
+It shows that you enjoy your food.
 Be bold enough to slurp when eating ramen or udon.

-• Tipping is not expected or required in Japan, as service charges are usually included in the bill.
+• Tipping is not expected or required in Japan, as the bill usually includes service charges.
 Tipping can be seen as rude or insulting, implying the service was not good enough.
 If you want to show appreciation, you can say “gochisousama deshita,” which means “Thank you for the meal.”

-Keep in mind that, it’s all about being considerate.
-A little bit of awareness goes a long way in making your trip awesome and making sure you are a good guest in their beautiful country.
+Keep in mind that it’s all about being considerate.
+Awareness goes a long way in making your trip fantastic and ensuring you are a good guest in their beautiful country.

 Travel Tip #7: Be Ready to Walk – A Lot!

 Hmmm, let’s talk about shoes.
 Seriously, this is non-negotiable.
-You’re going to be walking.
-A lot.
-Japan is a place best explored by foot, and trust me, you’ll be logging some serious miles.
-People routinely clock in over 25,000 steps a day, and honestly, you won’t even realize it most of the time.
-You’ll be so busy taking in the sights, wandering through temples, and looking for those train stations, that your feet will be the last thing on your mind… until they hurt.
+You’re going to be walking- a lot!
+Japan is a place best explored by foot, and trust me; you’ll be logging some serious miles.
+People routinely clock in over 25,000 steps daily, and you won’t even realize it most of the time.
+You’ll be so busy taking in the sights, wandering through temples, and looking for those train stations that your feet will be the last thing on your mind… until they hurt.

 So, here’s the deal:

 • Pack blister patches.
 You’ll thank me later.
-Seriously, even the best shoes can cause trouble after a full day of exploring.
+Even the best shoes can cause trouble after a full day of exploring.

 Travel Tip #8: Visit Popular Attractions Early

 Another insider tip that’ll make a huge difference: if you want to enjoy those iconic spots in Japan, get there early.
 Like, early!
-You know those pictures you’ve seen online of Fushimi Inari Shrine with the endless red torii gates?
+Do you know those pictures you’ve seen online of the Fushimi Inari Shrine with the endless red torii gates?
 Or that crazy, bustling Shibuya Crossing?
 Yeah, those places get mobbed as the day goes on.

 Traveler at Fushimi Inari Shrine early in the morning.